University of Southern California -Trojan Transfer Plan for Freshman Year in Rome

 JCU values the quality of its academic programs as well as its student support services and its extensive range of extracurricular and co-curricular activities.
 While the academic environment is decidedly American, our location in the historic center of Rome makes learning here unique.
 Rome is an ancient yet cosmopolitan city that hosts a vast range of international organizations and institutions, UN agencies, as well as embassies to both Italy and the Holy See.

 TTP students will not be alone in their educational journey as JCU’s community is welcoming and friendly.
-You will be housed in our Gianicolo Residence together with other USC TTP students as well as JCU’s own freshmen so that you are surrounded by opportunities to participate in our residential life activities, forge new friendships, and enjoy the security of JCU housing.
-Our Assistant Dean of Students, with an office in the Gianicolo Residence, dedicates special time to the USC TTP to ensure a successful year.
-She will be a great resource for you.
+You will be housed together with other USC TTP students as well as JCU’s own freshmen and other visiting students so that you are surrounded by opportunities to participate in our residential life activities, forge new friendships, and enjoy the security of JCU housing.

 Transferring to USC

 Admission to USC requires a high level of success, in courses likely to be more rigorous than those you have experienced in high school.
 Successfully completing this plan demands hard work and focus.
-If you meet the following requirements during your year at JCU in the TTP-Freshman Year in Rome program, USC Admission states with a high degree of confidence that you are likely to be admitted as a transfer student:
+For students starting at JCU in Fall 2021, if you meet the following requirements during your year at JCU, USC Admission states with a high degree of confidence that you are likely to be admitted as a transfer student: